codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 ### 🔹 Slide 9: Lessons Learned and Interests Ignited

-**“This CTF sharpened my eyes for hidden flaws—especially in access control and race conditions.
-I learned that SSRF and upload validation can’t be taken lightly.
-The hands-on experience helped me connect the dots between theory and practice—especially when chaining multiple bugs for full exploitation.”**
+**“This CTF sharpened my eyes for hidden flaws.
+The hands-on experience helped me connect the dots between theory and practic.”**

 ---